marlow75/retrovid/README.md

 ![Super CPU Charset](retrovid.png)

-New method with neural net learns new charset definition.
+New method with neural net learns new charset definitions.
 Movie key frames are divided into 8x8 blocks which feads net.
 Smoother pictures but takes some time.
-You can try to run cartridges on C64, some movies, with slow action will work nicely.
+You can try to run cartridges on C64.
+Some movies, with slow action will work nicely.

 Medium